Table of Contents

 The truss rod can be used to adjust the relief of the neck.
 If your guitar has too much relief, then the strings will be a bit close to the fretboard when bending.

 If your guitar has too little relief, then the bow in the neck will be severe.
 This can cause the string to choke out.
 The best way to adjust the truss rod is by using an Allen key.
 Adjust it a little bit at a time until the right setting has been obtained.

 Adjust The String Height

 The action of a guitar can be adjusted by using the screws on the bridge.
 The goal is to have the strings as close to the fretboard as possible.
 Without causing them to touch when bending.

 If you have a tremolo bridge, then you will also need to take this into account when adjusting the string height.
 But if the saddles are set to the right height and the neck relief is good, then the bridge needs to be lifted as a whole.

 Guitar fretting out is a common problem that can be caused by many different factors.
 The most important thing to do is to check the frets and make sure they are level and in good shape.
 If they are not, then they will need to be replaced or leveled.

 If the frets are in good shape, then the issue is likely due to the guitar needing a set-up.
 This can be fixed by adjusting the saddles, truss rod, or action.
 Once the right setting has been found, then the strings fretting out should go away.

-If you are having trouble finding the right setting, then it is best to take your guitar to a professional for a set-up.
-They will be able to properly adjust all of the different factors and get your guitar playing great again.
+Are you having trouble finding the right setting?
+Then it is best to take your guitar to a professional for a set-up.
+They will be able to properly adjust all the different factors.
+And get your guitar playing great again.